purohit-arun/ecommerce-site/README.md

-step 1: open cmd typed python manage.py shell step 2: import models that you want to query upon i.e from shop.modesl import Product or to import all models of any app type import shop.models import *
+step 1: open cmd typed python manage.py shell step 2: import models that you want to query upon i.e from shop.modesl import Product or to import all models of any app type from shop.models import *

 if your want something like this "select * from product where category='Electronics' " than write the following command in shell
 Product.objects.filter(category = "Electronics")